Written on the Wind: Home media

+Interpretations

+Since its premiere, Written on the Wind has been analyzed and interpreted by professional critics and theorists, amateur writers, and melodrama fans.
+The film explores themes of love, betrayal, and social status.
+Here are a few interpretations of the film:

+Social commentary

+In terms of its social criticism, the picture is best understood as a parody of the ultimate achievement of the American dream.
+The Hadleys have achieved the American ideal of material affluence, but they are unhappy and isolated.
+Their acceptance of materialism's ideology makes it impossible to question its foundations.
+The Hadleys rule their town, and the film's opening scenes show endless rows of phallic oil towers and the massive corporate skyscraper; the Hadleys are everywhere, but emotionally and spiritually they are nowhere.
+One of the film's central topics is the impact of 1950s materialism on the American character.

+Exploration of love and desire

+The film can be interpreted through the complexity of love and desire between the main characters.
+It suggests that desire can lead people to make irrational choices.
+Lucy is torn between her husband and her growing attraction to Mitch Wayne.
+Similarly, Mitch struggles with his loyalty to his best friend, Kyle, and his feelings for Lucy.
+These conflicting obligations drive a lot of tension and create a painful process.
+The film suggests that navigating emotions can have positive and negative consequences.
+The men and women of Written on the Wind are racked with guilt and tangled in increasingly indistinct relationships.

+Reception and legacy

 Alan Brien, reviewing the film for the Evening Standard following its British release in October 1956, commented on its glossy appearance, writing: "All of the characters in Written on the Wind talk like, act like, and even look like the characters in a woman's magazine serial.
 The men have the same improbably over-bronzed, regular faces, and wear the same outsized draped suits so dear to the heart of fiction illustrators."

 In his review in The New York Times upon the initial release of the film, Bosley Crowther said: "The trouble with this romantic picture ... is that nothing really happens, the complications within the characters are never clear and the sloppy, self-pitying fellow at the center of the whole thing is a bore."

 Variety praised the "outspoken drama" and said: "Intelligent use of the flashback technique ... builds immediate interest and expectancy without diminishing plot punch.
 Tiptop scripting ... dramatically deft direction ... and sock performances by the cast add a zing to the characters that pays off in audience interest.
 Hudson scores ...
 [Stack], in one of his best performances, draws a compelling portrait of a psychotic man ruined by wealth and character weaknesses....
 Malone hits a career high as the completely immoral sister."

 On review aggregator Rotten Tomatoes, 87% of 31 reviews are positive, and the average rating is 7.7/10.
 On Metacritic — which assigns a weighted mean score — the film has a score of 86 out of 100 based on 15 critics, indicating "universal acclaim".